daveyburke/PC-12-Performance-Monitor/README.md

 </p>

 <br/>
 The app has a simple/clean UI.
 Data refresh is attempted every 5 seconds when the app is open.
-The age of the avionics data is shown in seconds/minutes if it is old.
-The text outline boxes will turn red if the age of received avionics data is older than 1 min to warn of stale data.
-The aircraft type and Wi-Fi can be selected configured from overflow menu and is persisted across app restarts.
+The age of the received avionics data is shown in seconds/minutes if it is old.
+The text outline boxes will turn red and TRQ will be displayed as --- if the age of received avionics data is older than 1 min to warn of stale data.
+The aircraft type and avionics interface can be  configured from the overflow menu and is persisted across app restarts.
+Auto-detect avionics interface is useful if you switch Wi-Fi networks mid-flight.
 Supports dark mode for night flying.
 <br/>
 <br/>